petacube/intro_to_python_class/Lesson 5 Functions/Docstrings/task.md

 Add the following docstring to the function defined in the code editor:
 ```text
 """This function adds 1 to each element of the list."""

 ```

+Update docstring format to epytext (Settings->Python integrated Tools->Docstring format) and use Alt+Enter to add automated annotation to function